-waivable up to 12 hours
+\waivable up to 12 hours

-- OR-Student can take either course as deemed appropriate.
-Language requirements should be completed first, and without interruption. - -Student must take International Economics and Global Operations Management in either Modules III/IV or Modules V/VI.
+OR\-Student should take either course as deemed appropriate.
+Language requirements should be completed first, and without interruption.

+Student should take International Economics and Global Operations Management in either Modules III/IV or Modules V/VI.